-What millions of artificial wants we have created the support this vast organization of modern business!
+What millions of artificial wants we have created to support this vast organization of modern business!

-Thousands of people-packed into great hives, one tier
+Thousands of people-packed into great hives, one tier above another-

-Retailers living off wholesalers; wholesalers living a manufacturers; and all living off the farmer.
+Retailers living off wholesalers; wholesalers living off manufacturers; and all living off the farmer.